adamhutchings/OpenScoutingArchitecture/README.md

 - Each conforming "match collection" implementation shall provide:
-    - 2.6.1 A user interface which collects data primarily during the match. ( There may be opportunities to input data immediately after the match ends but the UI should be tied to the game in real time.)
+    - 2.6.1 A user interface which collects data primarily during the match. ( There may be opportunities to input data immediately after the match ends but the interface should be tied to the game in real time.)
-    - 2.6.2 There shall be UI components sufficient that any valid "significant event" may be created during the game, with the timestamp determined by the real time when such a UI component is activated, and the time when the application was informed that the game began.
+    - 2.6.2 There shall be an interface sufficient that any valid "significant event" may be created during the game, with the timestamp determined by the real time when such an interface component is activated, and the time when the application was informed that the game began.
     - 2.6.3 No invalid "significant event" shall be passed from the "match collection" into the "backend", and all invalid data points must be corrected as elucidated below.